kbowden1800/bouncing-box/README.md

 Moving the box requires us to change the CSS of the box.
 However, CSS can only be hardcoded - once it is set, it won't change unless the programmer changes it.

-Using `jQuery` we can instead change the CSS with JavaScript code.
+Using the `jQuery()` Function we can instead change the CSS with JavaScript code.
 This will open the door to animation.

 ## Step 1: Move the `box` with CSS